Fiksifriksi: Release and reception

 In 2009, Wonderbra got a new manager, a radio producer named Rendy Yusuf Satria Sularto.
-Under Sularto's management, the band got a lot of gigs, including some international events such as Jakarta Blues Festival, Jakarta Rock Parade, and Java Rockinland. #fiksifriksi had a pre-launch in Coffee War Kemang in June 20th 2011, and was launched in Java Rockinland with their theatrical performance: Opera Setan (The Devil's Opera).
+Under Sularto's management, the band got a lot of gigs, including some international events such as Jakarta Blues Festival, Jakarta Rock Parade, and Java Rockinland. #fiksifriksi had a pre-launch in Coffee War Kemang on June 20, 2011, and was launched in Java Rockinland with their theatrical performance: Opera Setan (The Devil's Opera).
 According to most audiences, this was one of the most memorable performances in Java Rockinland 2011.

 The album was received with mixed reviews.
 The Rolling Stone Indonesia said the album was "wonderful" and that "the band have the ability to... transform themes to be an interesting songs."
 Website Deathrockstar said that the album "...was only playing 'surface' rock and roll,... like a template."
 The newspaper Tribun Medan wrote, "Thera vocal power has made some songs in this album to be extraordinary.
 Her high-pitched voice changes to be hoarse in a certain level of tone, reminding us of the queen of soul Janis Joplin."